zspatter/network-simulation/README.md

 `benchmark_strategies.compare_to_reference` runs this for every strategy against `real_world_circle` (current real allocation policy for most organs) on the two outcomes the README already centers as the "lives saved" question - `waitlist_deaths` and `life_years_saved` - and `print_significance_report` prints the result as a second plain-text table alongside the main comparison.

+### <ins>Scenario Reports</ins>
+`execute/scenario_report.py` answers a different question than the benchmark above: not "is this difference statistically significant at toy scale," but "what does this strategy actually buy the country, over years, on the real network" - a shareable, regenerable snapshot document rather than a hypothesis test.

+- **Real network**: builds the network once via `import_hospitals.py`'s pipeline (see [Real Hospital Network Data Pipeline](#scripts) below) and reuses it across every strategy/seed/horizon in the run, since (unlike the benchmark's per-seed synthetic topology) the real network doesn't change.
+- **Real calibration**: arrivals and donor recovery are calibrated to OPTN/SRTR 2024 figures - 70,600 new waitlist additions/year (≈1,358/week) and 16,989 deceased donors/year (≈327/week) at full scale (`--scale 1.0`). **Growth, not just decay, was already modeled** - `run_trial`'s round loop already generates new patients every round alongside deaths and matches; this only needed realistic calibration, not a new mechanism.
+- **`--scale` default is 0.1** (10% of national volume), not 1.0: a single real `real_world_circle`/1-year/1-seed trial at full scale measured **850 seconds** and, before the `OptimalMatcher` fix above, two of four curated strategies crashed outright, because feasibility checking is `O(organs x wait-list size)` per round and the wait-list backlog itself realistically grows into the tens of thousands over a year.
+At the default 10% scale the same trial completes in ~17 seconds, and the wait-list trajectory scales down proportionally (confirmed directly: ~2,738 at 10% scale vs. ~27,065 at full scale for the same year).
+Relative comparisons between strategies hold at reduced scale; absolute counts don't claim to be literal national totals unless `--scale 1.0` is used.
+- **Curated strategy roster** (`--strategies curated`, the default) isolates a deliberate 4-tier delta rather than comparing all ten `STRATEGIES` by default:
+  1. **Current policy** - `real_world_circle`: what kidney/pancreas/heart allocation actually does today.
+  2. **Easy win** - `optimal_real_world_circle`: identical policy scoring, but a computed global optimum instead of sequential greedy offers - a backend algorithm change, not a policy fight.
+  3. **Medium lift** - `real_world_unconstrained`: same scoring, geographic constraint dropped entirely - mirrors where continuous distribution (already live for lung) is headed for the rest.
+  4. **Theoretical ceiling** - `composite_acuity`: acuity + wait time + geography combined, optimally matched - maximizes lives saved but reshapes prioritization philosophy, the hardest lift politically.

+  `--strategies all` runs the full `STRATEGIES` roster instead, or an explicit comma-separated list - **configurable so more compute can be spent for a more complete comparison** when wanted, rather than the curated subset being the only option.
+- **Configurable horizons and seeds**: `--horizon-years` (default `1,5,10`), `--seeds` (default 5 for the 1-year horizon, 3 for longer ones - runtime compounds with horizon length).
+- **Output**: a Markdown report (methodology, per-horizon summary table, year-by-year wait-list-size trajectory, and a significance table reusing `compare_to_reference` when seeds ≥ 2) plus matching CSVs (`--formats markdown,csv`, the default) for pivoting in Excel/pandas; PDF is opt-in (`--formats markdown,csv,pdf`) via the optional `reportlab` dependency, rendered by `scenario_report_pdf.py` so the default path never imports it.

 ### <ins>Clinical Realism</ins>
 `network_simulator.clinical` grounds the simulation in real-world data so "which strategy is best" is measured the way real allocation policy is judged - by lives saved, not just organ throughput: